ebmeds/ebmeds-docker/README.md

 It's also worthy to mention that EBMEDS services, e.g. `api-gateway` and `engine`, environment variables can be overridden in `config.env` configuration which resides in the project root.
 Some of the environment variables are global and shared between the EBMEDS Docker services.
 Such environment variables are e.g. `ELASTIC_APM_ACTIVE` and `EBMEDS_LOG_LEVEL`.
 Overriding the shared environment variable affect all the services that are using the shared variables.

+## Configuration
+Configuration is done via config.env and users.json files.
+Config.env file contains instructions on setting the variables.
+Users.json is and optional way of further configuring EBMEDS, please contact Duodecim for more details.

 ## Elasticsearch Audit Logging
 Elasticsearch audit logging can be enabled with Platinum or higher licence.
 Enable audit logging from `elasticsearch.yml` by setting `xpack.security.audit.enabled: true`.